 Section 24.
 Recycling in high traffic facilities.

-(a) Facilities visited by at least five thousand individuals annually, including but not limited to stadiums, arenas, marinas, airports, museums, and theatres, shall implement a program to recycle metal containers, single polymer plastics, and recyclable paper..
+(a) Facilities visited by at least five thousand individuals annually, including but not limited to stadiums, arenas, marinas, airports, museums, and theatres, shall implement a program to recycle metal containers, single polymer plastics, and recyclable paper.
 The department shall promulgate rules and regulations as necessary to effect the requirements set forth herein.

-Said facilities shall provide recycling receptacles. for metal containers, single polymer plastics, and recyclable paper.
+Said facilities shall provide recycling receptacles for metal containers, single polymer plastics, and recyclable paper.
 Said receptacles shall be located adjacent to each other and to at least half of the public trash cans at the facilities.
 Receptacles shall be clearly indicated as for recycling of metal containers, plastics, and paper.

 The facility shall cause the recyclable contents of these receptacles to be transferred to appropriate recycling facilities and done so with adequate frequency that contents of said receptacle do not protrude above the highest point on said receptacles.